 What is PMI?

-While it does no protect you against foreclosure, it allows a bank to lend to low money down borrowers when they otherwise wouldn’t.
+While it does not protect you against the lender foreclosing on your home, it allows a bank to lend to low-money-down borrowers when they otherwise would not.

 How Does PMI Work?